 There are two competitions for Ryan Fellowships each year.
-The first is held in the early part of the year and is open only to new incoming graduates students.
-The second is held in May and is open to current NU graduate students.
+The first is held in the early part of the year and is open only to students who are applying to Northwestern for graduate studies.
+The second is held in May each year and is open to current Northwestern graduate students.

-Graduate students are nominated by departments and faculty and The Graduate School manages the nomination process.
-Nominations are carefully reviewed and selected by the Ryan Fellowship Committee (a group appointed by the IIN Director and representing different schools and departments).
+Applicants must be nominated by their faculty sponsors and their departments.
+Nominations are carefully reviewed and fellows selected by the Ryan Fellowship Committee (a group appointed by the IIN Director and representing different schools and departments).

-For more information visit The Graduate School’s Ryan Fellowship page.
+For more information on this program, please visit The Graduate School’s Ryan Fellowship page.